TobyDewayne/TobyDewayne/README.md

 - 👋 Hi, I’m @TobyDewayne
 - 👀 I’m interested in programming and becoming a working professional in the field
-- 🌱 I’m currently continually learning Java
+- 🌱 I’m currently working on a Computer Science degree
 - 💞️ I’m looking to collaborate on any project as an entry level professional
-- 📫 t0byw4y@gmail.com
+- 📫 tobydewayne@gmail.com

 <!---
 TobyDewayne/TobyDewayne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.